Incorporated July 3, 1968

 ARTICLES SIX: Section 1.
-Any person of adult age who is acceptable to a majority of the Officers and Directors of the Club may become a voting member upon payment in advance of the annual dues, as fixed by the officers and directors.
-Section 2.
-Membership in the Club may be terminated in the following manner; (a) by voluntary written resignation; (b) by forfeiture, membership shall cease without further notice if payment of annual dues is in arrears one half year.
+Any person of adult age who is acceptable to a majority of the Officers and Directors of the Club may become a voting member upon payment in advance of the annual dues, as fixed by the Officers and Directors.

 ARTICLE SEVEN: This constitution and these articles may be amended only by a two-thirds vote of the elected officers and directors.